Where are the folders in Gmail? Are labels the same as folders? How are both different from categories?

 You can use filters to stop automated emails, find emails with large attachments, and mark emails as read.
 You can also use them to label, delete, and organize emails automatically.
 Start by setting up smart Gmail filters to deal with the bulk of your email.

-This is a time-saving Gmail feature that displays the content of an email right next to the message list.
+This time-saving Gmail feature displays the content of an email right next to the message list.
 Essentially, you get a split-pane view that ensures you don’t have to open a message to read it.

-To use the Preview Pane feature, you’ll need to enable it first from Settings > Labs.
-Once you do, you can tell Gmail to display email previews either below or beside your inbox.
-Click on the icon next to the “gear” (Settings) icon to toggle between the two views.
+To toggle the Preview Pane feature, visit Settings > Advanced.
+When the feature is enabled, you can tell Gmail to display email previews either below or beside your inbox.
+Click on the icon next to the Settings icon for options to toggle between the two views.

 Multiple Inboxes are a set of up to five inbox panes stacked below your primary inbox.
 The beauty of it is that you get to decide what kind of emails should go in each pane.